Discover Sicily’s stunning nature reserves and areas of natural beauty

 The Madonie Park lends itself to walking and hiking with many wonderful routes of varying difficulty and length.
 Other activities, such as horse riding and mountain biking are also fairly common.
 For children, there is also a wonderful adventure playground (Il Parco Avventura) near Petralia Sottana.
 Rope ladder-walking, tree-climbing and all sorts of fun are to be had!
 There are picnic areas and, if you phone ahead, you can request some local products, such as cheeses, hams, sausages etc. to be waiting for you!

-If you are looking for a slightly alternative Sicily, one that does not really exist in the popular imagination, the Madonie Mountains will offer a great deal for contemplation thanks to its landscapes, its people and their way of life that has relatively little in common with that of coastal city-dwelling Sicilians.
+If you are looking for a slightly alternative Sicily, the Madonie Mountains will offer a great deal for contemplation thanks to its landscapes, its people and their way of life that has relatively little in common with that of coastal city-dwelling Sicilians.

 Villas in Sicily on the north coast